rushdina/basketball-scoreboard/README.md

 # 🏀 Basketball Scoreboard

-A basketball scoreboard web solo project that allows users to track scores for the Home and Guest teams.
+A basketball scoreboard that allows users to track scores for the Home and Guest teams.
 Each button updates the score correctly, and a New Game button resets the scoreboard.

 ## 🖼️ Preview
 🔗 Live Demo: https://basketball-scoreboard-rushdina.netlify.app/